 When it comes to French history, what could be more important than the French Revolution?
 It makes sense that there should be a drink named after it.
-1789, which is also the year the Revolution commenced, is a cocktail created by a Parisian bartender as a way to commemorate and celebrate this event of great historical importance.
-This is the perfect cocktail for those who enjoy drinks on the sweeter side, as the recipe calls for white wine, whiskey, and Lillet; a sweet and citrus flavored French aperitif.
+The 1789 (the year the Revolution commenced) is a cocktail created by a Parisian bartender as a way to commemorate and celebrate the history-changing event.
+This is the perfect cocktail for those who enjoy drinks on the sweeter side, as the recipe calls for white wine, whiskey, and Lillet, a sweet and citrus flavored French aperitif.

-Known as the ’75 Cocktail’, simply ‘the 75’, or le Soixante-Quinze if you are in France, this cocktail calls for four ingredients; gin, champagne, lemon juice, and sugar.
-The drink was created during the First World War and was dubbed the 75 because it’s so strong it feels like being shot with a French 75mm gun.
+Known as the “75 Cocktail”, or simply “the 75”, or le Soixante-Quinze if you are in France, this classic French concoction calls for four ingredients; gin, champagne, lemon juice, and sugar.
+The drink was created during the First World War and was dubbed “the 75” because it’s so strong it feels like being shot with a French 75mm gun.
 The cocktail was created in what is probably the most famous cocktail bar in Parisian history, Harry’s New York Bar.

-This cocktail didn’t originate in Paris, but it is so popular in France that it deserves a spot on our list.
-If you have ever been to an authentic French luncheon, you know that they always begin with a drink.
-Most likely, it was an aperitif of Kir, or, if it was a really special occasion, a Kir Royale.
-Kir is a French aperitif, and is a the result of a concoction of white wine and a fruit liqueur called Crème de Cassis.
-The mixture originated in Burgundy, but was a huge success all over the country.
+This cocktail didn’t actually originate in Paris, but it’s so popular in France that it deserves a spot on our list.
+If you’ve ever attended an authentic French luncheon, you know that they always begin with a drink – often an aperitif of Kir, or, if it was a really special occasion, a Kir Royale.
+Kir is a concoction of white wine and a fruit liqueur called Crème de Cassis.
+The mixture originated in Burgundy but was a huge success all over the country.
 A Kir Royale is a bit different from the Kir, as it uses champagne instead of white wine.
-So, the next time there is something to celebrate, why not add a bit of Crème de Cassis to your champagne?
+So, the next time you’ve something to celebrate, why not add a bit of Crème de Cassis to your champagne?

-Is it even possible to talk about Parisian drinks without mentioning the ‘Green Fairy’?
-Even though it originally came out of Switzerland in the late 18th century, the infamous green beverage rose to popularity in Paris in the late 19th and early 20th century.
-Doctor Pierre Ordinaire created the green drink for medicinal purposes in 1792.
-This drink has since been a favorite of Parisians, particularly among artists and writers (who, during the Belle Epoque, opted for cheap absinthe over wine).
+Is it even possible to talk about French cocktails without mentioning absinthe?
+Even though it originated in Switzerland in the late 18th century – as a drink for medicinal purposes – the infamous green beverage rose to popularity during Paris’s Belle Epoque era through the late 19th and early 20th centuries (remember Ewan McGregor’s first encounter with the “green fairy” in Moulin Rouge?).
+This drink has since been a favourite of Parisians, particularly among artists and writers who, during the Belle Epoque, would typically opt for cheap absinthe over wine.
 Some of the most famous people associated with this drink are Henri Toulouse-Lautrec, Auguste Renoir, Ernest Hemingway, Charles Baudelaire, Pablo Picasso, and Oscar Wilde.
-Absinthe production became forbidden in France in 1915, so as to fight against alcoholism.
-The psychoactive properties of the drink have been deeply exaggerated and it is now produced in a dozen countries, one of which is, of course, France.